fiesolecouk/Powershell-VMware-NSXT/Docs/Check-NSXTConnections.md

 - `DefaultConnection`: The default connection (if any).
 - `Message`: A summary message indicating the default connection status.

+### 5. Example Verbose Logging Output (Multiple Connections Found and a Default Exists)

+When running the `Check-NSXTConnections` script with the `-Verbose` switch and multiple NSX-T connections are found, with one already set as default, you might see output similar to this:

+    PS C:\> Check-NSXTConnections -Verbose
+    VERBOSE: Existing NSX-T Connections:
+    VERBOSE: [1] Server: nsxt01.example.com; User: admin
+    VERBOSE: [2] Server: nsxt02.example.com; User: admin2
+    VERBOSE: Default NSX-T Connection: nsxt02.example.com (User: admin2)
+    VERBOSE: Default is set to nsxt02.example.com.

 ## Usage Examples

 ### Interactive Mode